MernaaMourad/Client-Server-multi-threaded-pipelined/README.md

 Requirements:
-It is required that you use socket programming and multi- threading/multi-processing techniques to make the following assignment
+*It is required that you use socket programming and multi- threading/multi-processing techniques to make the following

 which is divided into multiple parts
 1) Multi-threaded web server: